DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 - **The "consent" problem**: How can there be meaningful consent when one party doesn't even understand they're biological robots designed to obey?

 **The Caretaker Violation:**
-**The Reges** had seized control of humanity's development from the **Gneh-tah**.
+**The Rulers** had seized control of humanity's development from **The Sages**.
 Instead of maintaining the original plan of gradual consciousness development, they exploited their position for personal gratification.
 This represents the ultimate betrayal of the caretaker role—using those you're meant to develop for your own desires.

 In a classic abuse of power, these new administrators began to use their human bio-robots not just for labor, but for sexual gratification.

-This union produced **The Wiros**—remembered in fear by the Hebrews as the **Nephilim**.
+This union produced **The Hybrids**—remembered in fear by the Hebrews as the **Nephilim**.
 These were not simply "giants"; they were a catastrophic hybrid, analogous to a modern **Liger**—the offspring of a male lion and a female tiger.

 **The Liger Model of The Wiros:**